alexandercote/Alarm_Clock_Audio_Amp/README.md

 Features included displaying time on a 7 segment display, alarm buttons, snooze, ability to change time and volume control.

+Each subfolder has README's describing the logic behind the decision and pictures demonstrating the contents of the files.

 Alarm clock functionality:
 - Change the displayed time, date, and alarm time.
 - LED's indicate what mode you are currently in.